ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_Pinger_Specification_en.md

 ## KEY FEATURES

-* **Does not require connection - just mechanical fixation on the positioned object**
+* **Does not require connection - just mechanical fixation on a ROV/AUV/diver/etc.**
 * **Maximum ease of use and maintenance**
 * **Automatic turn-on in water**
 * **Minimum dimensions and weight**